brtfc/IronManVsThanos/README.md

 We hope you enjoy the game play.

 please feel free to ask questions.
 We are also open to suggestions and comments as well as criticisms

+Some design elements emplyed in the making of this game are:

+GridLayout
+Constraint layout
+ImageViews
+TextViews
+Buttons: onClick()
+Loops
+if ... else if ... else structure